Anthony Eden: 1924–1929

-The Conservatives returned to power at the 1924 General Election.
-In January 1925, Eden, disappointed not to have been offered a position, went on a tour of the Middle East and met Emir Feisal of Iraq.
+The Conservatives returned to power at the 1924 general election.
+In January 1925 Eden, disappointed not to have been offered a position, went on a tour of the Middle East and met King Feisal of Iraq.
 Feisal reminded him of the "Czar of Russia & (I) suspect that his fate may be similar" (a similar fate indeed befell the Iraqi Royal Family in 1958).
 During a visit to Pahlavi Iran he inspected the Abadan Refinery, which he likened to "a Swansea on a small scale".

-He was appointed Parliamentary Private Secretary to Godfrey Locker-Lampson, Under-Secretary at the Home Office (17 February 1925), serving under Home Secretary William Joynson Hicks.
+Eden was appointed Parliamentary Private Secretary to Godfrey Locker-Lampson, Under-Secretary at the Home Office (17 February 1925), serving under Home Secretary William Joynson Hicks.

-In July 1925, he went on a second trip to Canada, Australia and India.
+In July 1925 Eden went on a second trip to Canada, Australia and India.
 He wrote articles for The Yorkshire Post, controlled by his father-in-law Sir Gervase Beckett, under the pseudonym "Backbencher".
-In September 1925, he represented the Yorkshire Post at the Imperial Conference at Melbourne.
+In September 1925 he represented the Yorkshire Post at the Imperial Conference in Melbourne.

 Eden continued to be PPS to Locker-Lampson when the latter was appointed Under-Secretary at the Foreign Office in December 1925.
 He distinguished himself with a speech on the Middle East (21 December 1925), that called for the readjustment of Iraqi frontiers in favour of Turkey but also for a continued British mandate, rather than a "scuttle".
 Eden ended his speech by calling for Anglo-Turkish friendship.
-On 23 March 1926, he spoke to urge the League of Nations to admit Germany, which would happen the following year.
+On 23 March 1926 he spoke to urge the League of Nations to admit Germany, which would happen the following year.
 In July 1926 he became PPS to the Foreign Secretary Sir Austen Chamberlain.

 Besides supplementing his parliamentary income of around £300 a year at that time by writing and journalism, he published a book about his travels, Places in the Sun in 1926 that was highly critical of the detrimental effect of socialism on Australia and to which Stanley Baldwin wrote a foreword.

 In November 1928, with Austen Chamberlain away on a voyage to recover his health, Eden had to speak for the government in a debate on a recent Anglo-French naval agreement in reply to Ramsay MacDonald, then Leader of the Opposition.
-According to Austen Chamberlain, he would have been promoted to his first ministerial job, Under-Secretary at the Foreign Office, if the Conservatives had won the 1929 election.
+According to Austen Chamberlain, he would have been promoted to his first ministerial job, Under-Secretary at the Foreign Office, if the Conservatives had won the 1929 general election.